-Once the points or shape are tracked, you can move on to apply the tracked model either to:
+Once the points or shape is tracked, you can move on to applying the tracked model either to:

 - stabilize the video

 The process is very much the same either way.

 We will show here how to match move a logo to make it stick to the side of the streetcar that we tracked in the point track section

 Let's add a layer with our logo on top of the tracked footage layer.

 Note that the frame at which you set the CornerPin is important: Since we are going to manually place the CornerPin and place it where desired, we don't want the tracker to move the logo at that frame.